GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 {% Aside 'key-term' %}
-A _logical property_ is one that references a side, corner or axis of the box model in context of the applicable language multi-directionality.
+A _logical property_ is one that references a side, corner or axis of the box model in context of the applicable language direction.
 It's akin to referencing someone's `strong` arm, rather than assuming it's their `right` arm.
 "Right" is a physical arm reference, "strong" is a logical arm reference, **contextual to the individual**.
 {% endAside %}